PedroAlvesPt7/vue-webapi-speech-recognition/README.md

 # vue-webapi-speech-recognition

-Microphone icon as a single component (black as default and red when it's recording) to interact with the Web Speech Recognition Api.
+Microphone icon as a single component (black or white as default and pale red when it's recording) to interact with the Web Speech Recognition Api.

 ## Install Vue